Penal Code 1192.7: Serious Felonies in California

 In short, each serious felony conviction is considered a “strike” under California’s criminal justice system.
 The first time someone is convicted, the usual sentencing laws apply.
 The second “strike” will earn them double the required jail term for their current conviction.
 While a third strike could land them a life sentence.

 For instance, if someone with a previous conviction for arson is convicted again for kidnapping, they can face up to 16 years in prison.
 The maximum jail term for kidnapping in California is 8 years.
-If he/she gets out of prison and is convicted for another serious felony, he/she may get a life sentence.
+If he/she gets out of prison and is convicted of another serious felony, he/she may get a life sentence.

 (Related: Probation vs. Parole: What’s The Difference?)